DIY Christmas Pillow Covers

 I’m so excited to share a really cute and really easy french seam pillow tutorial with you today!
-And it’s just in time for the holidays so you can make your own Christmas pillows.
+And it’s just in time for the holidays so you can make your own DIY Christmas pillow covers.

 I wanted to make some holiday pillows since my kids are really getting into the holiday spirit this year.
 They were really excited about this holiday fabric from My Fabric Designs!
 My sister (the amazing hand letterer) designed the holiday calligraphy fabric, and I designed the watercolor evergreen fabric.